Our mission is to see a world free of the devastating effects of BRCA-related cancers.

 Through Generous Support

-Established in 2012 by a $30 million gift by Penn alumni Mindy and Jon Gray, the Basser Center for BRCA was established at Penn Medicine’s Abramson Cancer Center.
+The Basser Center for BRCA was established at Penn Medicine’s Abramson Cancer Center in 2012 by Penn alumni Mindy and Jon Gray, whose total giving to the center is over $50 million.
 Their visionary gift grows stronger every day through the commitment of our generous donors and philanthropic partners.

 Led by Executive Director Susan Domchek, MD, the Basser Center for BRCA is home to researchers, physicians and genetic counselors who are leaders in the field of hereditary cancers.
 Dedicated to eradicating BRCA-related cancers, the Basser Center builds upon the strengths of the Abramson Cancer Center’s formidable cancer genetics, vaccine research, and oncology programs.